-With V-Layer, print data is sent from the terminal server, virtual desktop or workstation to the central print server in Windows’ own EMF data format.
+With V-Layer, print data is sent from the remote desktop or workstation to the central print server in Windows’ own EMF data format.
 On the central print server, it is sent from the ThinPrint Output Gateway to the native printer driver.
 One advantage of V-Layer is that shared printers on the central print server are not connected to ThinPrint Ports and thus do not have to conform to any particular naming convention.
 Furthermore ThinShare can be used here.

 Use the V-Layer component if: